Pacific Bridge Company: Pearl Harbor salvage

 Pacific Bridge Company was awarded a contract from the Navy to salvage the sunken ships at Pearl Harbor after the attack on Pearl Harbor.
-Pacific Bridge drivers worked many hours to save ships and lives.
+Pacific Bridge divers worked many hours to save ships and lives.
 The salvage and raising of the USS Oklahoma (BB-37), USS Utah (BB-31) and USS West Virginia (BB-48) was given to Pacific Bridge.